vgarcia007/movie-trailer-downloader/README.md

 A simple Python tool to automatically download movie trailers in your preferred language and save them next to your local movie files.
 It uses [TMDB](https://www.themoviedb.org/) (for metadata and trailer links) and [YouTube](https://www.youtube.com/) (for fallback searches) combined with [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading.

+## Motivation

+I use the Arr suite to manage my media, but I was never satisfied with Trailarr or other methods to fetch matching trailers in my language.
+That’s why I built this script.
+No nonsense: no web interface, no Docker, just a plain Python script you can run on demand or via cron.
+It doesn’t matter where it runs, as long as it can access your movie folders.
+The only requirement is free API keys for YouTube and TMDB.

 ## Features
 - Downloads trailers directly into your movie folders.
 - Configurable language (e.g., German, English, French, …).